helording/SQL-Query-Views-and-PLsql-Assignment/README.md

 # SQL-Query-Views-and-PLsql-Assignment
-Assignment requiring the implementation of a variety of SQL queires on a complex mock database
+Assignment requiring the implementation of various SQL queries on a complex mock database.

 Queries implemented: